-Outcome Existing Relevant Policies in 2018 RTP Findings and Recommendations from RCPS Supportive language from RCPS and Expert Review Panel adapting to new development in technology. technologies For example, paying tolls should allow without access to traditional banking services to be all alternative payment methods, such as cash payment local stores, or to preload a pass account at a retail lo (pg.
-75-76) Deploying existing technologies will likely be less experimplement and reduce scheduling risks compared to demerging or in-development technologies.
-Implement existing technologies does need to be weighed agains of the technology becoming obsolete in the near futur being vulnerable to future market disruptors. (pg.
-75) Keeping in mind coordination with other pricing progrago a long way towards creating a more seamless custer experience for travelers.
-In particular, ODOT is planning implement tolling on Interstates in the Portland regio adopting common technologies and payment systems advantageous in order to reduce duplicative efforts at provide savings through economies of scale. (pg.
-75) □ Equity □ Safety □ Climate ☑ Mobility Various mobility corridors identify congestion pricing for consideration.
+Outcome Existing Relevant Policies in 2018 RTP Findings and Recommendations from RCPS Supportive language from RCPS and Expert Review Panel TPAC/MTAC Feedback adapting to new development in technology. technologies For example, paying tolls should allow those without access to traditional banking services to be able to use alternative payment methods, such as cash payment kiosks at local stores, or to preload a pass account at a retail location. (pg.
+75-76) • Deploying existing technologies will likely be less expensive to implement and reduce scheduling risks compared to deploying emerging or in-development technologies.
+Implementing existing technologies does need to be weighed against the risk of the technology becoming obsolete in the near future or being vulnerable to future market disruptors. (pg.
+75) • Keeping in mind coordination with other pricing programs will go a long way towards creating a more seamless customer experience for travelers.
+In particular, ODOT is planning to implement tolling on Interstates in the Portland region, so adopting common technologies and payment systems may be advantageous in order to reduce duplicative efforts and provide savings through economies of scale. (pg.
+75) ☐ Equity ☐ Safety ☐ Climate ☑ Mobility Various mobility corridors identify congestion pricing for consideration.